 - 480T.
 THESIS RESEARCH FINE AND PERFORMING ARTS.
 (2-0-0).
 Preparation of a senior thesis or project in the fine and performing arts.
-Prerequisite: SLSC 4000. - 482T.
+Prerequisite: SLSC 4000 and a cumulative GPA of 3.0 or greater. - 482T.
 THESIS FINE AND PERFORMING ARTS.
 (3-0-0).
 Completion and presentation of a senior thesis or project in the fine and performing arts.
 Continuous enrollment is required until the satisfactory completion of the thesis.
 Prerequisite: 480T.